Livioni/livioni.github.io/_pages/about.md

 # 👨‍🎓 About Me

 I'm a post-graduate student at  [Automation School](https://ac.bit.edu.cn/), [Beijing Institute of Technology](https://english.bit.edu.cn/), and received B.Eng. degree from the [College of Information Science and Technology](https://en-cist.buct.edu.cn/main.htm), [Beijing University of Chemical Technology](https://english.buct.edu.cn/main.htm).
 As a member of the X-NS Group, I’m supervised by [A.P.
 Zhan Yufeng](https://ray-zhan.github.io/).
-My research interests include Video Analytics System and Edge Intelligence.
+My research interests include Video Analytics Systems, Multimedia Systems, and Edge Intelligence.

-*The people who are crazy enough to think that they can change the world, are the ones who do.*
+*The people who are crazy enough to think that they can change the world are the ones who do. ——Steve Jobs*

 # 🔥 News

-*2024.04.13 🎉🎉* The latest paper “*Tangram: High-resolution Video Analytics on Serverless Platform with SLO-aware Batching*” has been accpet in IEEE ICDCS 2024.
+*2024.04.13 🎉🎉* The latest paper “*Tangram: High-resolution Video Analytics on Serverless Platform with SLO-aware Batching*” has been accepted in IEEE ICDCS 2024.

-*2024.04.01 🎉🎉* The paper “*Octopus: An End-to-end Multi-DAG Scheduling Method Based on Deep Reinforcement Learning*” has been accpet as a poster paper in CCC 2024.
+*2024.04.01 🎉🎉* The paper “*Octopus: An End-to-end Multi-DAG Scheduling Method Based on Deep Reinforcement Learning*” has been accepted as a poster paper in CCC 2024.

 *2023.12.16 🎉🎉* Won the First Prize of The 20th China Post-Graduate Mathematical Contest in Modeling and the [Champion of Mathematical Modeling Star](https://grd.bit.edu.cn/yyxw2/2c449ef260f448f2b7f6196d84c6c444.htm).

-*2022.08.31* 🎉🎉 The paper “*Lore: A Learning-based Approach for Workflow Scheduling*” has been accpet as a poster paper in RACS 2022.
+*2022.08.31* 🎉🎉 The paper “*Lore: A Learning-based Approach for Workflow Scheduling*” has been accepted as a poster paper in RACS 2022.

-*2022.07.11*  🎉🎉 Received an [acceptance letter](http://49.233.4.4:1000/index.php?explorer/share/file&hash=e007bg4oY038KqvV0YpvCeMGU7nyVOQqckPxklF057QeziB9P_8lTSGpKjT2uQgCsw&name=/IMG_2147.jpeg) from the School of Automation, Beijing Institute of Technology!
+*2022.07.11*  🎉🎉 Received an acceptance letter from the School of Automation, Beijing Institute of Technology!

-*2022.06*  🎉🎉  My graduation thesis was awarded as [BUCT Excellent graduation thesis](http://49.233.4.4:1000/index.php?explorer/share/file&hash=a156lXXD6lTQ--SyT83WksTXaSl2S4E3NDfEaMDiZ-kqPRi25-dUgMXC-830xOfPmg&name=/bylw.jpeg)!
+*2022.06*  🎉🎉  My graduation thesis was awarded as BUCT Excellent graduation thesis!

-# 📝 Publication
+# 📝 Publications

 ## 📜 Articles